-2020 and 2021 were dominated by the global Covid-19 pandemic and the economic impact of the lockdowns across Europe.
+The years 2020 to 2022 were dominated by the global Covid-19 pandemic and the economic impact of the lockdowns across Europe.

-The Covid-19 pandemic evolved into an unprecedented public health emergency in Europe and around the world, causing disruption to businesses and economic activity.
-The situation remains dynamic but the impacts on HSA are expected to be lower as time progresses.
+The Covid-19 pandemic evolved into an unprecedented public health emergency during 2020 to 2022 in Europe and around the world, causing disruption to businesses and economic activity, but during the second half 2022 the situation stabilized returning to regular activities.

-In February 2022, a military conflict arose in Ukraine.
+This year has featured unprecedented macro-environmental pressures, including the direct and indirect effects of the Russia-Ukraine conflict, as well as the constantly rising inflation levels, which have an influence on the overall cost of living, as well as the SME-market through a rise in costs to conduct business.
 HSA has some limited direct insurance exposure mainly through kidnap and ransom.
 Management are actively monitoring the situation and assisting Hiscox policyholders.
-Any resulting exposure is not expected to impact the 2021 year.
 The Group has negligible exposure to investments in Ukrainian and Russian assets.